NEW ZEALAND - The North Island 6 or 10 Days

 • One of the most popular walks is the Tapotupotu Bay to Cape Reinga trek.

-Cape Reinga Lighthouse car park) onto Tapotupotu Road and follow signposts approximately 3 km on gravel road to Tapotupotu Bay.
+Cape Reinga Lighthouse car park) onto Tapotupotu Road and follow the signposts approximately 3 km on the gravel road to Tapotupotu Bay.

 GPS coordinate: 34°26'27.9"S 172°42'04.1"E